Adaptation Station- Computer Access

 A trackball works like a stationary mouse with the ball on top.
 Controlling the computer with a trackball can be helpful for developmentally young children or when building up to the use of a standard mouse.
 It is beneficial, it seems, because it has a large target for small fingers and it stays put and doesn't need to be lifted or repositioned.

-We are all familiar with joystick technology for computer game input.
 The use of a joystick for adapted computer access, however, allows all functions of a mouse including movement of the cursor on the screen, click, double click, drag, etc. Some are used alone, some with a switch for clicking functions.

 Alternate keyboard - Intellikeys USB